 Bill sits in the police interrogation room with his head in his hands.
 Enter Detective Don Harrison from Rapid City State Police.
 This scene is reminiscent of the first time Sheriff Harry Truman meets Agent Dale Cooper.
 Mackley is happy to accept the help of the cops from the big city, but Harrison doesn’t want to step on their toes and encourages Mackley to do the interview knowing he’d get more out of Hastings as he was his fishing buddy, who he’d known since High School.

 Hastings admits in the interview that he knows who Ruth Davenport is, but only that she’s the librarian – which is interesting to note.
-As a librarian she would have access to many, many books, so those she keeps in her home must be important to her, she wants them close by.
+As a librarian she would have access to many, many books, so those she keeps in her home must be important to her; she wants them close by.
 Bill says he doesn’t know her well, only to say hello to, he hasn’t seen her for a few months, he’s never been to her apartment and doesn’t even know where that is.
 But as the questions keep coming, Bill starts to get nervous, beads of sweat appear on his forehead.
-On Thursday night he had a school curriculum meeting, and when Macklay queries how it took him from 9.30pm-10.15/20pm to get home, he remembers that he had to take his Assistant, Betty, home as there was something wrong with her car, he then says again, “SOMETHING WRONG”.
+On Thursday night he had a school curriculum meeting, and when Mackley queries how it took him from 9.30pm-10.15/20pm to get home, he remembers that he had to take his assistant Betty home as there was something wrong with her car.
+He then says again: “SOMETHING WRONG”.
 His mind appears to wander at this point.
 What is he remembering?
-Elsewhere in the red room/black lodge, we hear Phillip Gerrard say those same words.
+Elsewhere in the Red Room/Black Lodge, we hear Phillip Gerrard say those same words.
 Something’s wrong.

 Hastings asks where his lawyer George is, and begs to know why he has been arrested.
-Mackley tells him that Ruth Davenport has been murdered and his finger prints are all over her apartment.
-Bill’s world is crashing down around him and every thought he has flashes over his brilliantly expressionful face.
+Mackley tells him that Ruth Davenport has been murdered and his fingerprints are all over her apartment.
+Bill’s world is crashing down around him and every thought he has flashes over his brilliantly expressionist face.
 He’s taken to a holding cell to wait for George and he asks to see his wife.

 Part 2, The Stars Turn and a Time Presents Itself

 Phyllis joins Bill in his holding cell, she tells him that George has said that they’re not going to let you out on bail.
-Bill exasperatedly laughs that he’s, ‘in so much trouble’.
+Bill exasperatedly laughs that he’s, “in so much trouble”.
 Grabbing his wife’s shoulders he says, “I have something to tell you.
 I wasn’t there, but I had a dream that night, that I was in her apartment”.
-Phyllis replies with utter disdain, ”You were there, your fingerprints are there”, Bill swears he wasn’t there, then Phyllis drops the bombshell that she knows he was having an affair with Ruth Davenport all along.
-We see a change in the demeanour of Bill now, he becomes irate and with gritted teeth, right in her face says, “well lookie here, I know about you too.
-I know about you and George and and maybe someone else too”.
-So Bill has been having an affair with Ruth, which would explain his finger prints in her apartment?
+Phyllis replies with utter disdain, ”You were there.
+Your fingerprints are there”.
+Bill swears he wasn’t; then Phyllis drops the bombshell: she knows he was having an affair with Ruth Davenport all along.
+We see a change in the demeanour of Bill now, he becomes irate and with gritted teeth, right in her face says, “Well lookie here, I know about you too.
+I know about you and George and maybe someone else too”.
+So Bill has been having an affair with Ruth, which would explain his fingerprints in her apartment?
 Phyllis has been having an affair with the family lawyer, and someone else?
 Who might that be?
 And how does Bill know?

-The ‘Charcoal Man’ slowly vapourises away, his face only remains, drifting off, mouth opening and closing as it goes.
+The ‘Charcoal Man’ slowly vaporizes away, his face only remains, drifting off, mouth opening and closing as it goes.
 What is it trying to tell us?
-At first I wondered if he was just a Lynchian oddity and perhaps we’d never see him again, but Lynch told us this week in an interview for Entertainment Weekly, ‘about that guy, just keep watching’.
-So he’s important thats for sure.
-I eagerly await seeing him again, though I’ll be peaking from behind a pillow.
+At first, I wondered if he was just a Lynchian oddity and perhaps we’d never see him again, but Lynch told us this week in an interview for Entertainment Weekly, “about that guy, just keep watching”.
+So he’s important that’s for sure.
+I eagerly await seeing him again, though I’ll be peeking from behind a pillow.

-Phyllis returns home and as she flicks on the lights she is greeted by Dopplecooper, standing tall in her lounge.
+Phyllis returns home and as she flicks on the lights she is greeted by Doppelcooper, standing tall in her lounge.
 She seems almost pleased to see him, asks him what on earth he’s doing there.
 He says, “You did good.
 You followed human nature perfectly.
 This is George’s gun” and with that he shoots her through the right eye.
-At this exact time there is a glitch, ever so slight but noticeable.
-As if time were slightly scewed or something left the body.
+At this exact time there is a glitch, ever-so-slight but noticeable.
+As if time were slightly skewed or something left the body.
 Was that her soul leaving?
-What did Dopplecooper mean by she followed human nature perfectly? was she ‘Manufactured’ for a purpose too?
-Were her comments about the Morgan’s coming to dinner an accurate depiction of how awful the human race can be at times?
+What did Doppelcooper mean by she followed human nature perfectly? was she “manufactured” for a purpose too?
+Were her comments about the Morgans coming to dinner an accurate depiction of how awful the human race can be at times?

 And this is all we see of Buckhorn in Parts 1 & 2.
 There are many questions left unanswered.

-Why does Dopplecooper want to find Betty, Hastings Assistant?
+Why does Doppelcooper want to find Betty, Hastings’ Assistant?
 He’s looking for co-ordinates to somewhere (maybe the black shape on the Ace of Spades card is a place or something to be found at that location) and Hastings will know them.
 He says that Betty will know everything that Hastings knows.

-If Dopplecooper was inhabiting Hastings to carry out the murder, why can’t he just find out what he wants to know directly from the source?
-Personally I don’t think Dopplecooper has the ability to inhabit anyone, that’s something only MIKE and BOB can do, and I don’t think BOB as we knew him is in Dopplecooper, but perhaps he comes and goes, using owls to move between host humans and doppelgängers whenever he sees fit.
+If Doppelcooper was inhabiting Hastings to carry out the murder, why can’t he just find out what he wants to know directly from the source?
+Personally I don’t think Doppelcooper has the ability to inhabit anyone, that’s something only MIKE and BOB can do, and I don’t think BOB as we knew him is in Dopplecooper, but perhaps he comes and goes, using owls to move between host humans and doppelgänger’s whenever he sees fit.

 So was someone or something else in charge of Bill Hastings at the time of Ruth’s murder?
 Was Bill involved in the murder at all?
 Did he really just dream it, much like our Agent Dale Cooper had dreams that were linked to the Lodge?

-We can assume that Dopplecooper killed Ruth Davenport as Phyllis was murdered in the same way, but why?
+We can assume that Doppelcooper killed Ruth Davenport as Phyllis was murdered in the same way, but why?
 What did she and Hastings know that he wanted her dead for and him in prison for life?
 Why not kill them both?
-Whose is the male body left in Ruth’s bed? and where is his head? where is Ruth’s body?
+Whose is the male body left in Ruth’s bed?
+And where is his head?
+Where is Ruth’s body?
 Assuming that the male was not killed in the apartment, how did his body end up there without anyone noticing?
 Or did someone notice?
 Is that why poor Barney is in the ‘other type of hospital’?

-If Dopplecoopers plan goes as hoped, George will arrive at the Hastings residence next, find her dead body and he too will be incarcerated, he for the murder of Phyllis.
-Two affairs, 2 women brutally murdered, shot through the eye.
+If Doppelcooper’s plan goes as hoped, George will arrive at the Hastings residence next, find her dead body and he too will be incarcerated, he for the murder of Phyllis.
+Two affairs, two women brutally murdered, shot through the eye.
 Two men in prison for life.
 Or will Bill be free once he admits he was having an affair with Ruth?
 He most definitely cannot have killed his wife as he was in prison at the time.
 Will George be incarcerated for both murders?
-Was this Bill’s plan all along? has he done a deal with the devil?
+Was this Bill’s plan all along?
+Has he done a deal with the devil?